 - Risk Management and Problem Solving Tasks – The idea is not just to solve a particular problem or achieve a goal.
 The most critical factor in a growing company is gaining enough knowledge on how it’s done.When problems arise, it’s better to have your own team of problem solvers who can get the job done.
 The ability to solve problems also has another positive result—it prevents these issues from happening in the future.

 - Company Financing – The finance department has the responsibility to decide how much budget is given to particular projects and departments.
 Financial decisions, investments, and other expenses should not be outsourced because in-house financial managers have a clearer picture of the status of the company.

 Outsourcing is indeed becoming a staple portion of any successful company, and it’s happening outside the US.
 In the past, outsourcing partnerships materialized because of phone calls and meetings over coffee.

 But today, any business can acquire outsourcing services through the Internet.
 They can draft contracts with foreign Business Process Outsourcing (BPO) companies without the need to actually see each other face-to-face.

 There are a ton of options in outsourcing.
 The top two countries that offer outsourcing services worldwide are the Philippines and India.
 The Philippines currently employs more than a million employees in the BPO industry, and that’s expected to increase to 1.3 or 1.5 million professionals in the next three years.
 It is the top destination of voice BPO, while it is second to India in non-voice services.

 Meanwhile, India holds more than 65% of all IT-related outsourced jobs worldwide.
-The country boasts high-level competency in computer-related responsibilities and specialization, as well as a good grasp of the English language.
+The country boasts high-level competency in computer-related responsibilities and specialization, such as scala programmer,as well as a good grasp of the English language.

 Outsourcing and Automation